 website to become unavailable to users.
 By monitoring the response time

-of the website, security professionals can detect the onset of a DoS attack and take steps to mitigate it.
+of the website, security professionals can detect the onset of a DoS attack and take steps to mitigate it. - Vulnerability Scanning: Website ping can be used in conjunction with

 other tools, such as port scanners and vulnerability scanners, to